QuayCity Q3

-QuayCity is a bus service in Tyne and Wear, England, which connects Newcastle Great Park and Wallsend via Gosforth, Jesmond, Newcastle, Quayside, Ouseburn and Walker.
+VOLTRA QuayCity is a bus service in Tyne and Wear, England, which connects the suburbs of Great Park, Gosforth, Jesmond, Walker and Wallsend with the city of Newcastle upon Tyne, Quayside and Ouseburn.

 History

 The service was introduced on 26 July 2015, following the merger of existing routes Q2 and X40.
-It operated under the QuayLink name, with vehicles branded in a two-tone yellow and green livery.

-Initially operating between Great Park and St Peter's Basin, the service was extended to Wallsend on 31 July 2016.
+It operated under the QuayLink name, with diesel single-deck Optare Versa vehicles branded in a two-tone yellow and green livery.
+Initially operating between Great Park and St Peter's Basin, the service was extended to serve Walker and Wallsend on 31 July 2016.